Moving to Frankfurt, Germany

 When we asked people what advice they would give someone preparing to move to Frankfurt, they said:

 "Frankfurt is a vibrant city with a lot to offer expats.
 It is important to research the cost of living in Frankfurt before moving, as it is one of the most expensive cities in Germany.
 Expats should also be aware of the language barrier, as German is the official language of Frankfurt.
 It is recommended to learn some basic German before moving to Frankfurt.
 Additionally, expats should familiarize themselves with the local culture and customs, as well as the public transportation system.
-Finally, expats should make sure to obtain the necessary visas and permits before moving to Frankfurt," commented one expat who made the move to Frankfurt.
+Finally, expats should make sure to obtain the necessary visas and permits before moving to Frankfurt," remarked one expat who made the move to Frankfurt.

 How do I find a place to live in Frankfurt?